What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 Working of Air Brake Systems:

-Working of Air Brake Systems.
+Working of Air Brake Systems

 When the brake pedals are pressed, the exhaust passage closes, and the air intake route opens, and the compressed air moves back into the chamber.
-During the return stroke, the exhaust passage opens while the intake is closed and the air used goes into the atmosphere.

 The system is equipped with an emergency mechanical brake, which can be used when the air supply fails the air brake system, known as the air-assisted hydraulic braking system.